 Poetic Prophecy: Delphi

-In the heart of Arachova—overlooking the sacred valley of Delphi—we gather not as tourists, but as seekers.
+In the heart of Greece β overlooking the sacred valley of Delphi β we gather not as tourists, but as poets and seekers.

 Here, myth and memory entwine.
-Here, poetry is not written but revealed, rising from the stones, the stories, and the silence.
+Here, poetry is not written but revealed, rising from the stones, the stories, from the mountains and from the silence.

-For three nights and four days, we’ll follow in the footsteps of philosophers and priestesses, letting the spirit of place shape our words and awaken our inner voice.
+For five nights and six days, weβll follow in the footsteps of philosophers and priestesses, pilgrims and kings, letting the spirit of place shape our words and awaken our inner voice.

-You are invited to enter the myth, and to let the myth enter you.
+You are invited to enter the portal, and to let history shape your future.

 What is Delphi?

-Delphi, known as the “navel of the world” in ancient times, is a sacred sanctuary woven into the slopes of Mount Parnassus.
+Delphi, known as the βnavel of the worldβ in ancient times, is a sacred sanctuary woven into the slopes of Mount Parnassus.
 Once home to the legendary Oracle of Delphi.
-Delphi was where seekers—kings and poets alike—journeyed to receive wisdom from the god Apollo.
+Delphi was where people of all walks of life journeyed on a pilgrimage to receive wisdom from the god Apollo, through the voice of the Oracle who gave her prophecy from inside his temple.

-Delphi is not just a relic of history, but a living landscape.
-The mountains here have long been a haven for mystics, artists, and those called to the mysteries of myth.
-The energy of the place is palpable—some say the breath of the Oracle still stirs the air.
+The mountains here have long been a haven for mystics, artists, and those called to the deep symbology of myth.
+The energy of the place is palpable β maybe the breath of the Oracle still spins in the air.

-Located in Central Greece, Delphi is perched above the valley of Phocis, with the vibrant mountain town of Arachova just a stone’s throw away.
-It is a place where the ancient and the eternal meet, inviting all who visit to listen deeply and step into the myth themselves.
+Located in Central Greece, Delphi is perched above the valley of Phocis, with the mountain town of Arachova just a stoneβs throw away.
+It is a place where the ancient and the eternal meet, inviting those who visit to listen and step into themselves more deeply.

 Poetic Prophecy: Delphi Package

-3 Nights accomodation in the village of Arachova
+6 nights accomodation in the village of Delphi

 Notepad and pen received on arrival